mikeschaekermann/mikeschaekermann.github.io/_posts/2016-02-06-notes-on-machine-learning.md

 {% include _toc.html %}

 ---
 These notes are a result of my preparation for a midterm exam in [Pascal Poupart](https://cs.uwaterloo.ca/~ppoupart)'s [course on Machine Learning](https://cs.uwaterloo.ca/~ppoupart/teaching/cs485-winter16/) at University of Waterloo in the winter 2016 term.
-This post is currently a **work in progress (as of February 6, 2016)**.

 ## Introduction